stevewhitmore/stevewhitmore.github.io/src/assets/blatherings/2022-11-11-python-powered-pipelines.md

 - Run unit tests
 - Publish snapshots off of our feature branches

 [Here's a project](https://github.com/stevewhitmore/python-powered-pipelines) that demonstrates this using both GitHub Actions and GitLab CI/CD.
-I'm including both because I think most people use GitHub Actions but I know many companies also use GitLab for their enterprise applications.
+I'm including both because I think most people use GitHub Actions but I know many companies also use GitLab for their enterprise applications (plus I'm way more familiar with GitLab CI/CD).

 The major points I'll be going over will be: